Typhon0/AnimateFX/CONTRIBUTING.md

 First , thanks for taking the time to contribute! :smile:

-The following is a set of guidelines for contributing to AnimateFX UI.
+The following is a set of guidelines for contributing to AnimateFX.
 These are  guidelines, not rules.

 Feel free to propose changes to this document in a pull request.